chrisl8/ArloBot/README.md

 ## Wheels go?
 This should make wheels go, theoretically drive in a circle, but I put the robot up on blocks at this point:
 `ros2 topic pub /cmd_vel geometry_msgs/msg/Twist "{linear: {x: 2.0, y: 0.0, z: 0.0}, angular: {x: 0.0, y: 0.0, z: 1.8}}"`

+---

+# Some Tuning Notes

+## Noetic Parameters

+I've started on ROS2 by sticking with defaults, as those tend to work best, however
+it is probably worth looking at the old  Noetic branch [launch](https://github.com/chrisl8/ArloBot/tree/noetic/arlobot_ros/launch) and [param](https://github.com/chrisl8/ArloBot/tree/noetic/arlobot_ros/param) folders when starting to tweak anything to see if there are old lessons learned that I should carry over.